Departments and specialties

 Mayo Clinic doctors trained in brain and nervous system conditions (neurologists), physical medicine and rehabilitation, and other areas research tests and treatments for concussions.
 Read more about research in neurology and sports medicine.

-See a list of publications by Mayo Clinic authors on concussion testing on PubMed, a service of the National Library of Medicine.
+See a list of publications about concussion testing by Mayo Clinic doctors on PubMed, a service of the National Library of Medicine.

 Concussion testing care at Mayo Clinic

 - FAQs about baseline concussion testing.
-U.S. Centers for Disease Control and Prevention. http://www.cdc.gov/headsup/basics/baseline_testing.html.
-Accessed March 30, 2016.
+Centers for Disease Control and Prevention. https://www.cdc.gov/headsup/basics/baseline_testing.html.
+Accessed April 18, 2019.